programble/caps/README.md

 upload options:
   -b, --chunk-size=262144  maximum chunk size in bytes -r, --redundancy=1       chunk upload redundancy
+  -s, --stores=...         comma-separated list of stores to use -x, --exclude=...        comma-separated list of stores to exclude

 convert options:
   -i, --input=base64       format of input (see -f)